Hvaheterdu/Games/GameOfLife/README.md

 $ python3 main.py -h
 ```

-in the terminal window if you are on Mac.
+in the terminal window if you are on a Mac.

 Type